johnzw/MiniWiki/README.md

 * view the previous versions of each Wikipage
 * sign up- -

-I find it awesome that **you can create raw HTML contents in this website.** Well a nice and troublesome feature
+I find it awesome that **you can create raw HTML contents in this website.** Well, a nice and troublesome feature.

 ### About security issue
 This project adds salt to the hashed password, which may add a little may safty to this website.